rightjs/rightjs-docs/docs/en/docs/dom/form.md

     send([Object options]) -> Form self

 Remotely submits the form via a {Xhr} request.
-The argument might contain any standard {Xhr} object options.
+The argument may contain any standard {Xhr} object options.

-__NOTE__: works with files uploading too!
+__NOTE__: Works with file uploads too!

     $('form').send();